jacobhash570/ExpenseReport/README.md

 # ExpenseTrak
 ---
 Developer: Jacob Hash
 - Note: This is the first iteration of this application and lacks some fuctionality.
+The next iteration will allow a company to register and employees to register under that company.

 # Table of Contents
 - Mission Statement